Before we Learn What Use Case Testing is, let’s understand

 - There can be an extension of this use case.
 In case password is not valid system will display a message and ask for re-try four times

-- Or if Password, not valid four times system will close the application
+- If Password, not valid four times system will ban the IP address.

 Here we will test the success scenario and one case of each extension.